← All States

 Vermont Truck Idling Law

 Vermont caps idling at 5 minutes in any 60-minute period (23 V.S.A.
 1110, the Be Idle Free program).
-It is one of the few states that names APUs and gen-sets as an exempt alternative, and occupied sleeper-berth heat or AC is allowed.
-Fines are small: up to $10, then $50, then $100.
+It names APUs and gen-sets as an exempt alternative.
+Occupied sleeper-berth heat or AC is allowed only for trucks of model year 2017 or older (23 V.S.A.
+1110(a)(2)(G)); drivers of 2018-and-newer trucks must rely on an APU or the general occupant health-or-safety exemption.
+Burlington is stricter at 3 minutes citywide.
+State fines are small: up to $10, then $50, then $100.

 Statewide lawYes